gscogna/facebook_magento2/README.md

 facebook_magento2
 The official plugin is deprecated. the developers have decided to switch to new plugin.
 The new plugin is https://github.com/magento/meta-for-magento2 "declared" compatible with older versions of magento and php.
 I managed to make it compatible with older versions.
-If you want to offer me a coffee at paypal link https://www.paypal.com/donate/?hosted_button_id=GGH3W7A9U8GAG, thanks.
+If you want to offer me a coffee at paypal link,thanks. https://www.paypal.com/donate/?hosted_button_id=V8GSHV3RJUFD6

 Create Folder Meta